-- Parents should set a positive example to all pupils at all times. - Parents who are concerned that their child might be being bullied, or who suspect that their child may be the perpetrator of bullying, should contact the school where appropriate action will be taken and the situation monitored.
-Parents will be informed of the outcome of an investigation and their support may be necessary. - Parents have a responsibility to support the school's Anti-Bullying Policy, actively encouraging their child to be a positive member of the school.
+- Parents should set a positive example to all pupils at all times. - Parents whom are concerned that their child might be being bullied or suspect that their child may be the perpetrator of bullying should contact the school, where appropriate action will be taken and the situation monitored.
+Parents will be informed of the outcome of an investigation, and their support may be necessary. - Parents are responsible for supporting the school's Anti-Bullying Policy and actively encouraging their children to be positive members of the school.